cysouw/diathesis/text/c03_summaryDia.md

 ### *Pertinenzinversiv* (*haben+am‑Infinitiv*) {#sec:summary-pertinenzinversiv}

-The ~~Pertinenzinversiv~~ (full discussion in [@sec:zuminfinitive-haben-am]), using the light verb *haben* with an *am‑Infinitiv*, reverses the expression of the roles, though in the different direction from the previous *Restinversiv* (see [@sec:summary-restinversiv]).
+The ~~Pertinenzinversiv~~ (full discussion in [@sec:zuminfinitive-haben-am]) is constructed with the light verb *haben* with an *am‑Infinitiv*.
+This diathesis also reverses the expression of the subject and object roles, though in the different direction from the previous *Restinversiv* (see [@sec:summary-restinversiv]).
 In this diathesis the dative is promoted to nominative, while the nominative is demoted to accusative [@next].
+Because the promotion is 'larger' than the demotion this can be called a ~~promoted inversive~~.

-Further, the dative *dem Mieter* 'tenant' is necessarily the possessor (*pertinenz*) of the nominative *die Wohnung* 'apartment', i.e. it is a *pertinenzdativ* (see [@sec:summary-pertinenzdativ]).
+Further, the dative *dem Mieter* 'tenant' is necessarily the possessor (*pertinenz*) of the nominative *die Wohnung* 'apartment', so it is a *Pertinenzdativ* (see [@sec:summary-pertinenzdativ]).
 Both in form and meaning this diathesis is strongly connected to the ensuing ~~Ortspertinenzinversiv~~ (see [@sec:summary-ortspertinenzinversiv]), in which the dative is the possessor of the obligatory location.
-It seems possible that the preposition *am* in this diathesis is in some way related to the absence of any location.

 ::: ex
 a.
 Dem Mieter brennt die Wohnung.